 sweep: A sequence of transmissions, separated by a short beamforming interframe space (SBIFS), in which the antenna configuration at the transmitter or receiver is changed between transmissions.

-synchronization access point (AP) (S-AP): An AP that provides synchronization and other services to an AP cluster or personal basic service set (PBSS) control point (PCP).
+synchronization access point (AP): [S-AP] An AP that provides synchronization and other services to an AP cluster or personal basic service set (PBSS) control point (PCP).

-synchronization personal basic service set (PBSS) control point (PCP) (S-PCP): A PCP that provides synchronization and other services to an access point (AP) cluster or PCP cluster.
+synchronization personal basic service set (PBSS) control point (PCP): [S-PCP] A PCP that provides synchronization and other services to an access point (AP) cluster or PCP cluster.

-synchronizing access point (AP) or personal basic service set (PBSS) control point (PCP): A China directional multi-gigabit (CDMG) AP or PCP that is operating on a 1.08 GHz channel but still transmitting its DMG Beacon frames on the relevant 2.16 GHz channel with the AP or PCP Role subfield of the Dynamic Bandwidth Control element (9.4.2.220 (Dynamic Bandwidth Control element)) set to 0 and providing synchronization service to a synchronized AP or PCP on the relevant 2.16 GHz channel.
+synchronizing access point (AP) or personal basic service set (PBSS) control point (PCP): [synchronizing AP or PCP] A China directional multi-gigabit (CDMG) AP or PCP that is operating on a 1.08 GHz channel but still transmitting its DMG Beacon frames on the relevant 2.16 GHz channel with the AP or PCP Role subfield of the Dynamic Bandwidth Control element (9.4.2.220 (Dynamic Bandwidth Control element)) set to 0 and providing synchronization service to a synchronized AP or PCP on the relevant 2.16 GHz channel.

-synchronized access point (AP) or personal basic service set (PBSS) control point (PCP): A China directional multi-gigabit (CDMG) AP or PCP that is operating on a 1.08 GHz channel but still transmitting its DMG Beacon frames on the relevant 2.16 GHz channel with the AP or PCP Role subfield of the Dynamic Bandwidth Control element (9.4.2.220 (Dynamic Bandwidth Control element)) set to 1 and synchronizing with the synchronizing AP or PCP on the relevant 2.16 GHz channel.
+synchronized access point (AP) or personal basic service set (PBSS) control point (PCP): [synchronized AP or PCP] A China directional multi-gigabit (CDMG) AP or PCP that is operating on a 1.08 GHz channel but still transmitting its DMG Beacon frames on the relevant 2.16 GHz channel with the AP or PCP Role subfield of the Dynamic Bandwidth Control element (9.4.2.220 (Dynamic Bandwidth Control element)) set to 1 and synchronizing with the synchronizing AP or PCP on the relevant 2.16 GHz channel.

-synthetic receiver address (SYNRA): A constructed group address used by a general link (GLK) access point (AP) as a receiver address to forward frames to a subset of GLK non-AP stations (STAs), as required by IEEE 802.1Q bridges.
+synthetic receiver address: [SYNRA] A constructed group address used by a general link (GLK) access point (AP) as a receiver address to forward frames to a subset of GLK non-AP stations (STAs), as required by IEEE 802.1Q bridges.

-tagged media access control (MAC) protocol data unit (MPDU) (tagged MPDU): An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF/Tag field in the MPDU delimiter set to 1.
+tagged media access control (MAC) protocol data unit (MPDU): [tagged MPDU] An MPDU carried in an aggregate MPDU (A-MPDU) subframe that has the EOF/Tag field in the MPDU delimiter set to 1.

-target beacon transmission time (TBTT) scheduled station (STA): A non–access point (non-AP) STA that has negotiated the TBTT of the first Beacon frame and the wake interval between subsequent Beacon frames that it intends to receive.
+target beacon transmission time (TBTT) scheduled station (STA): [TBTT scheduled STA] A non–access point (non-AP) STA that has negotiated the TBTT of the first Beacon frame and the wake interval between subsequent Beacon frames that it intends to receive.

-target beacon transmission time (TBTT) scheduling access point (AP): An AP that has negotiated with a non-AP station (STA) the TBTT of the first Beacon frame and the wake interval between subsequent Beacon frames that the non-AP STA intends to receive.
+target beacon transmission time (TBTT) scheduling access point (AP): [TBTT scheduling AP] An AP that has negotiated with a non-AP station (STA) the TBTT of the first Beacon frame and the wake interval between subsequent Beacon frames that the non-AP STA intends to receive.

-target wake time (TWT) requester: A station (STA) that has had a requested TWT agreement accepted by another STA and that receives TWT service period (SP) start times from that STA.
+target wake time (TWT) requester: [TWT requester] A station (STA) that has had a requested TWT agreement accepted by another STA and that receives TWT service period (SP) start times from that STA.

-target wake time (TWT) responder: A station (STA) that has accepted a TWT agreement that was requested by another STA and that assigns TWT service period (SP) start times to the requesting STA.
+target wake time (TWT) responder: [TWT responder] A station (STA) that has accepted a TWT agreement that was requested by another STA and that assigns TWT service period (SP) start times to the requesting STA.

-target wake time (TWT) scheduled station (STA): A STA that follows the broadcast TWT schedules provided in a broadcast TWT element.
+target wake time (TWT) scheduled station (STA): [TWT scheduled STA] A STA that follows the broadcast TWT schedules provided in a broadcast TWT element.

-target wake time (TWT) scheduling access point (AP): An AP that schedules broadcast TWTs and provides these broadcast TWT schedules in a broadcast TWT element.
+target wake time (TWT) scheduling access point (AP): [TWT scheduling AP] An AP that schedules broadcast TWTs and provides these broadcast TWT schedules in a broadcast TWT element.

-target wake time (TWT) service period (SP): A period of time during which a TWT station (STA) is expected to be awake to transmit and/or receive frames.
+target wake time (TWT) service period (SP): [TWT SP] A period of time during which a TWT station (STA) is expected to be awake to transmit and/or receive frames.

-target wake time (TWT) service period (SP) start time: The value of the timing synchronization function (TSF) at the beginning of a TWT SP.
+target wake time (TWT) service period (SP) start time: [TWT SP start time] The value of the timing synchronization function (TSF) at the beginning of a TWT SP.